 Increases in both light and air pollution pose a threat to night sky viewing in Joshua Tree National Park.
 Data collected by the Earth Observation Group and NOAA National Geophysical Data Center document medium to high levels of light pollution that infringe on the night skies of Joshua Tree National Park.
 Most of the light pollution comes from poorly regulated artificial lighting in Los Angeles, Las Vegas, and the Coachella Valley.
 Luke Sabala, Chief Physical Scientist at Joshua Tree National Park, and Stacy Manson, Physical Science Technician, have been collecting data to document light pollution within the park.

-"Collecting information on light pollution is important because stargazing is such a popular visitor activity.
-Joshua Tree is in the process of applying to become recognized as an International Dark Sky Place, and a measurement of sky quality is crucial in receiving designation," says Manson.
+"Collecting information on light pollution is important because stargazing is such a popular visitor activity." says Manson.
+Joshua Tree National Park is proud to have recently been designated as an International Dark Sky Park at the Silver Tier level by the International Dark-Sky Association (IDA).
+The park strives to be a refuge for those who want to experience a naturally dark night sky.
 Ongoing research also provides the information needed to educate the community on the dramatic amounts of light pollution within the Southern California region.
 Joshua Tree National Park is committed to the protection and preservation of the desert ecosystem, and a dark night sky is a core part of the desert experience.

 Night sky preservation is unique in that the resource cannot be lost permanently.
 Even in the face of new development approaching the park boundary, the loss of night sky views is both reversible and preventable.
 An obscured night sky is only temporary.
 Communities and concerned citizens can prevent and even reverse light pollution by insisting on night-sky friendly light fixtures.